Se Acabó La Fiesta: Ideology

 Pérez stated he hopes that obtaining the status of member of the European Parliament would allow him to obtain judicial immunity to be able to better fight corruption without fear of being retaliated against by the powers of the state.
 In addition, Pérez promised that he would publicly raffle among citizens "100% of the European public salary monthly if elected" as a member of the European Parliament.

 Pérez openly defended political ideas that fit into the liberalism and the economic liberalism since he started his political militancy, and so is also expected for the grouping of electors SALF.
 In fact, in recent media interviews, Pérez has summarized his ideas in the motto "as much freedom as possible, as much state as necessary."
 Nevertheless, several political observers and critic commentators described the grouping as far-right.
 Pérez is known for criticizing what he calls the political caste, which includes both the PP and Vox.

 Pérez is opposed to illegal immigration.
-He was previously critical of Israel, stating that he didn't not want Spain to be Israel's "prostitute".
-However, Pérez later changed his stance and condemned the Spanish left for taking anti-Israel stances and expressed support for Israel, arguing that Muslim immigration into Europe had increased antisemitism.
+He was previously critical of Israel, stating that he did not want Spain to be Israel's "prostitute".
+However, Pérez later condemned the Spanish left for taking anti-Israel stances and expressed support for Israel, arguing that Muslim immigration into Europe had increased antisemitism.
+Nevertheless, he strongly opposed the actions taken by Israel and the United States in the 2026 Iran war, describing it as "illegal" and an "oil war".

 Pérez has opposed financial assistance to Ukraine in the Russo-Ukrainian War.
 Pérez stands against bullfighting and voted against subsidizing it, unlike the PP and Vox.
 Pérez is also critical of the King of Spain, and has expressed support for the idea that the country should be transformed into a republic.